shieldgenerator7/DnD-Stories/Wrenwood/WrenwoodSideQuestCalendar.md

 ## Thursday, January 4, 2024

 A loud screech sound echoes from the cave.
-The boy runs out of the forest and to his mom, who is waiting where you last saw her.
+If the boy isn’t with you, he runs out of his hiding spot and hides behind you.

-Before investigating the noise, you go back to the mother, who gives you 1 amber for finding her son.
-Then you go back to the cave.
+Before investigating the noise, you try to shoo the boy away, but he insists on following you.
+So you investigate the cave, with him close behind.

 When you investigate the cave, you see tiny glowing red eyes.
 You hear another screech.